mfkiwl/ecrv32/README.md

 Hardware / Software:
 - Vivado 2020.2
 - Digilent Arty S7-25 FGPA board (or pin/part compatible) board
+- Digilent microSD PMOD connected to slot A (optional)
-- Digilent VGA output PMOD connected to the center two PMOD port (optional)
+- Digilent VGA output PMOD connected to slots B&C (optional)
-- The riscv-tool utility from https://github.com/ecilasun/riscvtool to be able to upload your own executables (uses the USB UART, no extra cables required)
+- The riscv-tool utility from https://github.com/ecilasun/riscvtool to be able to upload your own executables over USB UART
+- Visual Studio Code to develop your own ELF executables (based on samples from riscvtool project)

+# Features
+- SD Card reading
+- VGA video output at 256x192x8bpp resolution (60Hz)
+- RISC-V with base integer, mul/div/rem and compressed instruction support
+- 32x16bits instruction cache
+- No data cache
+- Memory mapped peripheral access (UART/SDCard)
+- 3 clocks per instruction on average
+- Not pipelined

-NOTE: Documentation is in progress, a lot more detail will follow briefly.
+NOTE: Documentation is in progress, more detail will follow briefly.